edgar brawl stars tekenen

 His legs are two long, thin cylinders.
 Simple, right?
 But it makes a huge difference in getting the proportions right.

 Now, let’s talk about his iconic scarf.
-Represent it as a large, flowing shape that wraps around his neck and covers the lower half of his face.
-This adds a lot of character to your sketch.
+Make it large and flowing, the kind that wraps around his neck and covers the lower half of his face.
+That detail alone adds so much character to your sketch.
+It’s almost like the scarf becomes its own thing, you know?

 For his arms, sketch them as two more cylinders.
 Connect them with circles for the elbow and shoulder joints.
 This helps establish his pose early on.